Second Republic of Uganda: "Keep Uganda Clean"

-The "Keep Uganda Clean" campaign was concerned not only with the elimination of "dirt" in Ugandan life, but also the elimination of all "dirty" behavior in Uganda.
-"Dirty" behavior was divided by Amin into two categories, namely being "lazy" and "cheating".
+The "Keep Uganda Clean" campaign was concerned not only with the elimination of "dirt" in Ugandan life, but also the elimination of all "dirty" behaviour in Uganda.
+"Dirty" behaviour was divided by Amin into two categories, namely being "lazy" and "cheating".
 "Lazy" people included all beggars, prostitutes, homeless people, single unemployed women (viewed by Amin as being very close to being prostitutes) and alcoholics while "cheaters" included people who engaged in tax evasion, smuggling, and hoarding.
-Such "parasites" as Amin labelled those engaged in "dirty" behavior were rounded up by the police to be "roughed up" in order to teach to engage in "productive" and "clean" behavior.
-In December 1974, Amin revised the criminal code of Uganda to outlaw all "idle and disorderly" behavior in Uganda, which included being homeless, being a prostitute, begging and gambling in public.
-In the same degree, Amin also banned Ugandan women from wearing wigs, hot pants and miniskirts, which were also defined as "idle and disorderly" behavior that was "dirty".
+Such "parasites" as Amin labelled those engaged in "dirty" behaviour were rounded up by the police to be "roughed up" in order to teach to engage in "productive" and "clean" behaviour.
+In December 1974, Amin revised the criminal code of Uganda to outlaw all "idle and disorderly" behaviour in Uganda, which included being homeless, being a prostitute, begging and gambling in public.
+In the same degree, Amin also banned Ugandan women from wearing wigs, hot pants and miniskirts, which were also defined as "idle and disorderly" behaviour that was "dirty".
 In July 1975, Amin signed the Community Farm Settlement Decree, which ordered that all "unemployed able-bodied person" between the ages of 18-50 living in urban areas where to be resettled onto community farms where they would work in exchange for food.
 In 1977, the degree was amended by Amin to include anyone who was 12 or older living in an urban area "asking for alms or wandering about without any visible means of subsistence" and "unable to render a satisfactory account of himself."
 Despite Amin's visceral anti-British feelings, his policy of kasanvu (forced labour on the community farms)-which he justified as being for "bulungi bwa nsi" ("the good of the nation")-closely resembled the policy of forced labour in the British colonial era.
 The policy of kasanvu was heavily gendered with single urban women or unemployed married women being targeted for kasanvu.
-Nasur admitted to targeting women living in Kampala for kasanvu as he stated that a women without husbands would be happier working for free on the community farms than living in a big city without men to support them.
+Nasur admitted to targeting women living in Kampala for kasanvu as he stated that a woman without husbands would be happier working for free on the community farms than living in a big city without men to support them.
 As a Muslim, Amin was uncomfortable with the sale and drinking of alcohol, and in August 1972 he sharply restricted the hours that bars could be open in an attempt to discourage drinking.
 The limits on bar hours instead encouraged binge drinking as Ugandans sought to consume as much alcohol as possible before the bars closed.
 Nasur during his time as governor of the Central Province banned the brewing and sale of alcohol in an attempt to stamp out drinking.
 Predicably, Nasur's prohibition on alcohol led to a surge of home brewed alcohol, which was covertly sold.
-As the majority of the home brewers were women, Nasur lashed out at the women of Kampala for promoting "anti-social behavior" and warned in December 1976 that if home brewing did not stop immediately, "all unemployed nice-looking women will be rounded up."
+As the majority of the home brewers were women, Nasur lashed out at the women of Kampala for promoting "anti-social behaviour" and warned in December 1976 that if home brewing did not stop immediately, "all unemployed nice-looking women will be rounded up."